rabidninjawombat/DSEV/GameData/WildBlueIndustries/DSEV/Readme.txt

 ---REVISION HISTORY---

+0.3.7: Stefan-Boltzmann
+- Updated the radiator code to use the Stefan-Boltzman law of radiation.
+Heat convection still not supported, for that you might check out SystemHeat.

 0.3.6: Hot Fire
 - Rebranded the mod as Deep Space Exploration Vessels
 - Deprecated the Nuclear Aerospike engine